-The Issuer and its subsidiary GrandCity will have control over the Security, and ordinary course of business activities could reduce the pool of assets securing the Series D Bonds.
+The Issuer and its subsidiary GrandCity will have control over the Security, and ordinary course of business activities could reduce the pool of assets securing the Series E Bonds.

-The security documents allow the Issuer and its subsidiary GrandCity to remain in possession of, retain exclusive control over, freely operate, and collect, invest and dispose of any income from, the Security securing the Series D Bonds.
+The security documents allow the Issuer and its subsidiary GrandCity to remain in possession of, retain exclusive control over, freely operate, and collect, invest and dispose of any income from, the Security securing the Series E Bonds.
 Except under limited circumstances specified in the relevant security documents, the Issuer and GrandCity may, among other things, without any release or consent by the Trustee, conduct ordinary course activities with respect to the Security and make ordinary course cash payments, including repayments of indebtedness.
 Any of these activities could reduce the value of the Security, which could reduce the amounts available to pay sums due to the investor in the case of an enforcement of the Security.
-In addition, as noted above, the Security will fall away on the occurrence of certain circumstances and the Series D Bonds will become unsecured obligations of the Issuer.
+In addition, as noted above, the Security will fall away on the occurrence of certain circumstances and the Series E Bonds will become unsecured obligations of the Issuer.

-Ownership in respect of the Series D Bonds in registered form could be challenged under Luxembourg law.
+Ownership in respect of the Series E Bonds in registered form could be challenged under Luxembourg law.

-The Issuer will, in respect of the Series D Bonds, cause a register (the "Register") to be kept at the specified office of the Registrar in which will be entered the names and addresses of the holders of the Series D Bonds and particulars of the Series D Bonds held by them and all transfers and redemptions of the Series D Bonds.
+A register (the "Register") is kept at the specified office of the Registrar containing the names and addresses of the holders of the Series E Bonds and particulars of the Series E Bonds held by them and all transfers and redemptions of the Series E Bonds.

-According to Luxembourg company law, the Issuer is obliged to maintain a register of the Series D Bonds at its registered office (the "Issuer Register").
-Ownership in respect of the Series D Bonds (which are in registered form) is, according to Luxembourg company law, established by the relevant registration (inscription) in the Issuer Register.
-The Registrar has undertaken pursuant to the Agency Agreement to notify the Issuer forthwith of any changes made to the Register to enable it to update the Issuer Register.
+According to Luxembourg company law, the Issuer is obliged to maintain a register of the Series E Bonds at its registered office (the "Issuer Register").
+Ownership in respect of the Series E Bonds (which are in registered form) is, according to Luxembourg company law, established by the relevant registration (inscription) in the Issuer Register.
+The Registrar has undertaken pursuant to the Agency Agreement to notify the Issuer forthwith of any changes made to the

+Register to enable it to update the Issuer Register.
 Accordingly, the registrations in the Register should, in principle, match the recordings in the Issuer Register.
 However, there may be a delay in updating the Issuer Register and discrepancies in recordings cannot be excluded.

-The terms and conditions of the Series D Bonds provide that, in the case of discrepancies between the Issuer Register and the Register, the Issuer Register shall prevail.
-It is generally held that the registrations made in the Issuer Register constitute a means to prove ownership in respect of the Series D Bonds.
-However, Luxembourg case law seems to admit that such registrations in the Issuer Register are not an irrebuttable presumption (présomption irréfragable) of title to the Series D Bonds and other registrations (such as the registrations made in the Register) could also serve as a means to prove ownership.
+The Terms and Conditions of the Series E Bonds provide that, in the case of discrepancies between the Issuer Register and the Register, the Issuer Register shall prevail.
+It is generally held that the registrations made in the Issuer Register constitute a means to prove ownership in respect of the Series E Bonds.
+However, Luxembourg case law seems to admit that such registrations in the Issuer Register are not an irrebuttable presumption (présomption irréfragable) of title to the Series E Bonds and other registrations (such as the registrations made in the Register) could also serve as a means to prove ownership.
 It can hence not be excluded that, in the case of discrepancies between the Register and the Issuer Register, a Luxembourg court would rule that the Register prevails over the Issuer Register.
-Certificates representing the Series D Bonds in registered form may be issued but they do not confer title to the Series D Bonds.

-Such certificates would also, in principle, not be conclusive evidence to prove ownership in respect of the Series D Bonds.
+Certificates representing the Series E Bonds in registered form may be issued but they do not confer title to the Series E Bonds.
+Such certificates would also, in principle, not be conclusive evidence to prove ownership in respect of the Series E Bonds.

-Change of Law.
+Change of law.

-The Conditions of the Series D Bonds are based on English law in effect as at the date of this Prospectus.
+The Terms and Conditions of the Series E Bonds are based on English law in effect as at the date of this Prospectus.
 No assurance can be given as to the impact of any possible judicial decision or change to English law or administrative practice after the date of this Prospectus.